sevi78/GalacticaRTS/README.md

 **to start the game:**

-there is an .exe for windows (main.7z).
-Download and extrac it,  and doubleclick on main.exe
+Download the direcory "output", there is an .exe for windows (main.exe). doubleclick on main.exe